Partially Observable Task and Motion Planning with Uncertainty and Risk Awareness: Learning the Sparse Abstract MDP

 We model partial knowledge about each outcome probability $\overline{\mathcal{T}}(\bar{b}_{t+1} \mid \bar{b}_t, c_t)$ using a $\text{Beta}(\alpha, \beta)$ distribution.
 (For our prior we use $\alpha=1, \beta=1$.)
 Given simulations of $c_t$ from $\bar{b}_t$, the updated posterior is $\text{Beta}(\alpha+s, \beta+f)$, where $s$ is the number of ``successful'' simulations which led to $\bar{b}_{t+1}$ and $f$ is the number of other ``failed'' simulations.

 To model optimism in the face of uncertainty, we set outcome costs in all-outcomes determinized search according to an upper confidence bound of the estimated probabilities.
-Since outcome probabilities are drawn from a Beta distribution, we use a Bayesian-UCB~\cite{b-ucb} criterion where the upper bound is defined by the $\nu$ quantile of the posterior beta distribution.
+Since we model outcome probabilities using beta distributions, we use a Bayesian-UCB~\cite{b-ucb} criterion where the upper bound is defined by the $\nu$ quantile of the posterior beta distribution.
 This quantile decreases with respect to the total number of samples across all sampled outcomes.
 As in any UCB, the rate of this decrease is a hyperparameter, but a common choice is $\nu=1/i$ because it leads to sublinear growth in risk and asymptotic optimality under Bernoulli distributed rewards.
 At the $i$th iteration of model learning, the Bayesian-UCB criterion corresponds to using all-outcomes costs